 A commitment to improving staff awareness of the potential barriers facing people with a difficulty will become part of our Airport culture as we continue to strive for improvements within our terminal facilities and knowledge.

-To help us continually improve any aspect of the facilities or services within our terminal, feedback can be emailed to email@example.com or via the template provided on the Launceston Airport website, by phone call to our Airport Management on (03) 6391 6222, or at our Airport Management office Reception area on Level 1 of the terminal building which is accessible by lift in the central area of the terminal, adjacent to the Screening point.
+To help us continually improve any aspect of the facilities or services within our terminal, feedback can be emailed to [email protected] or via the template provided on the Launceston Airport website, by phone call to our Airport Management on (03) 6391 6222, or at our Airport Management office Reception area on Level 1 of the terminal building which is accessible by lift in the check-in area of the terminal (Follow signage through toilet facilities area to the right on entry).

 Launceston Airport is committed to promoting accessibility for all members of the community and will ensure airport projects and developments are delivered with consideration to the needs and expectations of all travellers.